 VAT stands for value added tax and it’s a sales tax collected on behalf of HMRC.
-The VAT part of any income never belongs to the business so it’s helpful to set it aside immediately in a separate account - if you have Starling you can create a saving Space for this.
+The VAT part of any income never belongs to the business so it’s helpful to set it aside immediately in a separate account - with Starling, you can create a Saving Space for this.
 You are allowed to reduce the amount owed to HMRC by any VAT that you have suffered on your own purchases and expenses, provided that you have a valid VAT invoice as proof.

 At the moment, the standard rate of VAT is 20% for most goods and services.
 For some goods and services there is a reduced rate of 5%, for example on mobility aids for the elderly.
 A few things are exempt, at 0%, for example advertising services for charities.